slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*

 > *'I have long held that stupidity is very largely the result of fear leading to mental inhibitions.' -- Bertie Russell*

-> *'There are no smart people or stupid people, just people being smart or being stupid.
-Being smart means thinking things through trying to find the real answer, not the first answer.
-Being stupid means avoiding thinking by jumping to conclusions.
-Jumping to a conclusion is like quitting a game: you lose by default.
-That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
-So when someone says «They are so stupid!», it means they’ve stopped thinking.'*

 > *'I find for myself that my first thought is never my best thought.
 My first thought is always someone else’s; it’s always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*